Sexual minorities in Sri Lanka: Culture

 Sri Lanka's two dominant religions, Buddhism and Hinduism, do not condemn homosexuality.
 The former talks about homosexuals using positive descriptions, including tips on how to have better homosexual sex in the Kama Sutra, while the latter's view on 'sexual misconduct' can affect liberal sexual activity among both heterosexuals and homosexuals.

 Equal Ground explained that a number of transsexuals and transgender people take refuge in the Buddhist order when disowned or pushed away by their families, such as by becoming a monk at a temple or monastery.
 The influential Buddhist chapter, Asgiriya Chapter, came out in support of extending rights to LGBT, including support to amend the constitution.

 Verité Research, talking in the Sunday Observer, found that the media of Sri Lanka tended to sensationalise stories involving sexual minorities.
 An LGBT rights activist further explained in the Observer that “Media plays an important role in helping the society to accept these communities.
 Tamil media stays ignorant to the subject, while Sinhala media are being pretentiously ignorant by sensationalising stories of the LGBT+ communities,”.

 Venues

 It is considered that a gay culture exists on the island.
 Although a number of venues that cater to LGBT exclusively/mostly exist, the bulk of the LGBT community frequent and meet-up at venues that predominantly cater to a heterosexual crowd and actively court the sexual minority community.

-Cafes

-A number of gay bars and gay cafes exist on the island.
-Mount Lavinia is considered to be a major homing point for the capital's sexual minorities and a number of bars and clubs there actively court the sexual minority community and fly the rainbow flag.
-The former Dutch colonial town of Negombo is also considered to have a "thriving" gay scene with many of the bars and clubs actively seeking LGBT patrons.

-Serendip Beach Bar - primarily catering for the homosexual males and homosexual females, with an outdoor terrace and full range of alcoholic drinks.

-Dolce Vita - Italian-style cafe primarily focusing on the coffee-side of things, with a mixed lesbian and gay crowd.

-Lords - A gay-owned restaurant with alcoholic drinks.
-A mixed lesbian and gay crowd.

-Nightclubs

-Lush - A nightclub in central Colombo that puts on exclusively LGBT events.

-Hotels and spas

-Mahasen by FOOZOO - A gay-owned hotel in Colombo.

-Templeberg Villa - A gay-owned villa in the south of the island with yoga classes and in-room massages.